Anne Caldwell

-Anne Marsh Caldwell (August 30, 1867 – October 22, 1936), also known as Anne Caldwell O'Dea, was an American playwright and lyricist.
+Anne Marsh Caldwell (August 30, 1867 – October 22, 1936), also known as Anne Caldwell O'Dea and Anna Caldwell, was an American playwright and lyricist.
 She wrote both pop songs and Broadway shows, sometimes working with composer Jerome Kern.

 Biography

 Anne Marsh Caldwell was born in Boston, Massachusetts.
 She began her career at the Juvenile Opera Co. as one of only four female songwriters active in the early 1900s.
 She was a charter member of the American Society of Composers, Authors and Publishers, where her output between 1907 through 1928 focused mainly on Broadway scores.
+In 1904 she published a book of fiction entitled Behind the scenes : short stories taken from Stage Life.

 In 1929, lured by producer William LeBaron, she went to Hollywood where she became a script doctor and wrote lyrics for RKO Pictures.
 It was announced that she was engaged by Max Hart to write songs with Harry Tierny.
 By October, she was signed to write the lyrics for the film Dixiana.

 From 1900 to the mid-1920s, she mostly collaborated with composer Jerome Kern.
 Her first collaboration with Kern was the musical, She’s a Good Fellow, followed by The Night Boat (1920), and Sally (1920).
 The Night Boat was one of Caldwell and Kern's more successful shows but is generally not considered revivable today.
 The plots and comedy of their shows don’t satisfy contemporary audiences.
 Her final credited work was a radio adaptation of the 1933 film (on which she had also worked) Flying Down to Rio.

 Until the careers of Caldwell, along with Rida Johnson Young and Dorothy Donnelly, writing American musical comedy was a male profession.
 They helped established the idea that a female writer could create works for the stage that were equally as satirical, witty, timely, and simply as comical as the work of any man.

 Caldwell married William L. Vinal on August 2, 1885, in Manhattan, New York.
 They had a daughter, Marianna Sarah "Molly" Vinal (1886–1950).
 William Vinal was killed on March 4, 1897, in a gas explosion in Boston on the Tremont Street Subway at the Boylston station.
 She remarried lyricist James J. O'Dea on August 15, 1904, in Brooklyn.